jbillmann/GarageServer.IO/README.md

 ```js
 GarageServerIO.getPlayerStates() : [, {id, state}]
 ```
+**_Returns:_ array**

 Returns a list of current player states from the most recent broadcast depending on interpolation settings.
-**_Returns:_ array**

 `id` **string**
 The id of the player.
 `state` **object literal**
-Object containing all properties pertaining to an entity state in your game.
+Object containing all properties specific to player state in your game.
 #### getEntityStates
 ---
 ```js
 GarageServerIO.getEntityStates() : [, {id, state}]
 ```
+**_Returns:_ array**

 Returns a list of current entity states from the most recent broadcast depending on interpolation settings.
-**_Returns:_ array**

 `id` **string**
 The id of the entity.
 `state` **object literal**
-Object containing all properties pertaining to an entity state in your game.
+Object containing all properties specific to entity state in your game.
 #### getId
 ---
 ```js
 GarageServerIO.getId() : playerid
 ```
-Gets the id of the client's player.
+Gets the id of the client.
+Recall, clients are effectively players.
 **_Returns:_ string**

 `playerid` **string**